ChemEngUP/ce-up-latex-templates/README.md

 ## Quickstart on Overleaf

-Download the latest release from "Releases".
-This .zip file can be uploaded directly to [Overleaf](overleaf.com) and should compile with no further work.
+Download the latest release from [Releases](https://github.com/ChemEngUP/ce-up-latex-templates/releases).
+This .zip file can be uploaded directly to [Overleaf](https://overleaf.com) and should compile with no further work.

 ## To compile the document locally